actix/actix-website/content/docs/getting-started.md

 That's it!
 Now, compile and run the program with `cargo run`.
 Head over to ``http://localhost:8088/`` to see the results.

+### Auto-reloading

-If you want, you can have an automatic reloading server during development that recompiles on demand.
-To see how this can be accomplished have a look at the [autoreload pattern][autoload].
+If you want, you can have an automatically reloading server during development that recompiles on demand.
+This isn't necessary, but it makes rapid prototyping more convenient as you can see changes instantly upon saving.
+To see how this can be accomplished, have a look at the [autoreload pattern][autoload].

 [autoload]: ../autoreload/